• Skip to main content

 Disinfecting Wipes

-As many of us have lived through, these have been in very short supply.
-It’s interesting to see how many people feel these are a necessity when it comes to cleaning.
+As many of us have lived through, these have been in short supply.
+It’s interesting to see how many people feel these are necessary for cleaning.

-Diluting a tablespoon of bleach in 24 ounces of water and a rag will do the same thing.
-Or, if you like to take the more natural approach, vinegar or a Norwex cloth will do the same (Norwex cloths have silver in it which is anti-bacterial and anti-microbial).
+Diluting a tablespoon of bleach in 24 ounces of water and a rag will do the same.
+Or, if you like to take the more natural approach, vinegar or a Norwex cloth will do the same (Norwex cloths have silver in them, which is anti-bacterial and anti-microbial).

-I love the natural wipes for my toilet but have used paper towels and spray cleaner before.
+I love the natural wipes for my toilet, but I have used paper towels and spray cleaners before.

 Juice Boxes

-Juice boxes might have one of the biggest markups that I have ever seen compared to large bottled juices.
-The time it takes to pour juice into a cup or reusable bottle does not compare to the money you are handing over at checkout.
+Juice boxes might have one of the biggest markups I have ever seen compared to large bottled juices.
+The time it takes to pour juice into a cup or reusable bottle does not compare to the money you hand over at checkout.

 Paper Towels

-It’s always good to have a roll of paper towels on hand but for daily purposes and jobs, a rag will work just fine.
-Consider putting them away for a trial run and keeping a basket of cloths on your counter instead.
+It’s always good to have a roll of paper towels on hand, but a rag will work fine for daily purposes and jobs.
+Consider putting them away for a trial run and keeping a basket of cloths or rags on your counter instead.

 Zip Bags

 These are one of the items I struggle with the most.
 For smaller things like packing lunches, I use stainless steel containers.
-But I buy meat in bulk and then process and freeze.
-So using zip bags that I can just throw out after having chicken in it feels safer.
+But I buy meat in bulk and then process and freeze it.
+So using zip bags I can throw out after having chicken in, it feels safer.

 But using a replacement for zip bags for storage can be a real money saver.